Chapter 2 Geographic data in R

 This means that distance, area and other geometric calculations in sf return values that come with a

-units attribute, defined by the units package (Pebesma, Mailund, and Hiebert 2016).
+units attribute, defined by the units package (E. Pebesma, Mailund, and Hiebert 2016).

 This is advantageous, preventing confusion caused by different units (most CRSs use meters, some use feet) and providing information on dimensionality.